 A copy of the written decision will be mailed to all of the parties as promptly as possible.
 It is difficult to state how long it will take to issue the decision because this depends on the number of appeals pending and the complexity of the issues in each appeal.
 However, most decisions are issued within 45 days of the date ICAO receives the appeal.

 Industrial Claim Appeals Office (ICAO) is the final administrative review authority.
-If you are not satisfied with the Panel's Final Order issued by us, you may appeal to the Colorado Court of Appeals.
-The appeal must be received by the Colorado Court of Appeals within 21 calendar days from the date the Panel's Final Order was mailed.
-The mailing date appears on the last page of the Panel's Final Order.Not all ICAP orders are final.
+If you are not satisfied with ICAO's final order issued, you may appeal to the Colorado Court of Appeals.
+The appeal must be received by the Colorado Court of Appeals within 21 calendar days from the date the Final Order was mailed.
+The mailing date appears on the last page of the Final Order.Not all ICAO orders are final.
 Final Orders typically state the order is "Final" and include appeal instructions in a NOTICE that is included at the end of the Final Order.

 The Court of Appeals ordinarily cannot change any of the Hearing Officer's factual findings, nor can it consider any new facts or documents.